 Our Cultivars

-While most Japanese tea comes from a single cultivar — Yabukita, which accounts for over 90% of Shizuoka's planted area — we grow ten different varieties across our fields in the Setoya mountains.
+While most Japanese tea comes from a single cultivar — Yabukita, which accounts for over 90% of Shizuoka's planted area — we grow ten different varieties across twelve fields in the Setoya mountains.
 Each cultivar has been selectively bred for specific traits: some bud early, giving us a head start on harvest season; others bud late, extending it.
 Some are prized for powerful floral aroma, others for mellow umami depth.

 This diversity is deliberate.
 It spreads our harvest workload across weeks rather than days, gives our wholesale customers distinctive single-cultivar teas that can't be replicated by blending, and reduces the biological risk of depending on a single variety.
 Every cultivar below is grown organically under JAS certification, harvested by our team, and processed in our own factory.